rodg/nier-wiki-backup/general/tech/general.md

 The easiest way to cancel a Pod Program is by briefly using Pod Fire.
 It can also be canceled by letting go of the button while SD is held, or during the start of a dash.
-A Pod Program is also not discharged after fully self destructing and Slow-mo can be held while doing so.
+A Pod Program is also not discharged after fully self destructing.
 ### Requirements
 A chargeable Pod Program has to be equiped on the active Pod (first aquired during the Marx 1 fight) and it has to be off cooldown.
-The majority of all Pod Programs is chargeable, exceptions are: Wire
+The majority of all Pod Programs are chargeable, exceptions are: Wire
+### Additional Notes
+- The Quick access Menu cannot be used during Slow-mo, redering you temporarily unable to use Healing items or switch weapon sets while Slow-mo is held
+- Toggleing fashlight to taunt is still possible during Slow-mo
+- Holding Slow-mo during an aerial combo makes the player unable to glide with the Pod or Podspin
+- Slow-mo can be performed simultaniously with holding SD

 # SD canceling
 # Dialogue: